 Weddings are expensive.
 The last thing you want to do is start married life with a mountain of debt.
 That’s why it’s important to be proactive and start saving as soon as you decide to walk down the aisle.
 Work your way backwards.
 Decide how much you want to spend on your wedding and then figure out if you have enough money to cover your wedding expenses.
 If you come up short, figure out how much you need to save each month and set up a dedicated savings plan.
 Pay yourself first by contributing semi-monthly so that you can avoid the temptation to spend your savings.

-If you do need to go in debt to cover your wedding expenses, instead of charging it on your credit card at sky-high interest rates, use a line of credit at a more reasonable interest rate instead.
-Just remember to make a plan to repay the debt within a reasonable amount of time (avoid making interest only payments).
+If you do need to go into debt to cover your wedding expenses, instead of charging it on your credit card at sky-high interest rates, use a line of credit at a more reasonable interest rate instead.
+Just remember to make a plan to repay the debt within a reasonable amount of time (avoid making interest-only payments).

 Saving on Your Upcoming Wedding